allenlinli/GITHUB_README/README.md

 # GITHUB_README
+I am seeking for a job currently.
 If you want to see my code, please read this README.

 Theose are the showcase projects.